MTXDevp/CAPACITOR-PLUGINS/README.md

 # CAPACITOR-PLUGINS
-My own colection of Capacitor plugins for hibrid applications
+My own collection of Capacitor plugins for hibrid applications